-Claim: Numeric codes used on produce stickers identify how food products were grown.
+Claim: Numeric PLU codes used on produce stickers identify how food products were grown.

-TRUE: Numeric codes used on produce stickers identify qualities such as how food products were grown.
+TRUE: PLU codes used on produce stickers identify qualities such as how food products were grown.

-FALSE: Numeric codes are a reliable consumer guide found on all forms of produce.
+FALSE: PLU codes are a reliable consumer guide found on all forms of produce.